Skip to Content

 You have had your hearing aids for five years or more

 As a rule of thumb, most hearing aids are due for an upgrade in around three to five years.
-If you're wondering why they don't last longer, it really is all down to the natural wear and tear of the devices.
+If you're wondering why they don't last longer, it is all down to the natural wear and tear of the devices.
 However, lifespan does often depend on how well you maintain your hearing aids and how well they are built.

 In reality, after three to five years, your hearing aids become old technology and there are simply better, more efficient and advanced hearing aids out there.
 The advanced hearing aids of today are more fun too.
 They easily connect to all your favourite Bluetooth devices, and there are also more discreet styles, fits and colours available.